SurGen: 1020 H&E-stained Whole Slide Images With Survival and Genetic Markers: Potential implications

 \section{Potential implications}

 The SurGen dataset has the potential to impact various areas of cancer research and computational pathology.

-In computational pathology, the dataset could serve as a valuable resource for developing and testing new algorithms, such as those utilising artificial intelligence and machine learning.
+In computational pathology, the dataset could serve as a valuable resource for developing and evaluating machine learning algorithms.
 The diversity of tumour sites and genetic annotations could help in creating more generalisable and robust models.
+One potential avenue for future research might be to integrate and compare tools such as GrandQC\citep{weng2024grandqc} and others \citep{haghighat2022automated, janowczyk2019histoqc, patil2023efficient} which can aid in performing quality control analysis, and in some instances, precise tissue segmentation.
 Additional research could be developed with the aim of exploring the clinical tabular data with respect to tumour staging, genetic mutation, and survival analysis.
 Further work could aim to integrate all of these aspects on top of a computer vision model.

 While the dataset originates from a single geographical region, it offers an opportunity to study population-specific cancer characteristics.
-Comparing SurGen with datasets from other regions might help identify global cancer disparities and inform international research.
+Comparing SurGen with datasets from other regions may help identify global cancer disparities and inform international research.
 SurGen, in combination with other international datasets, may offer a broad and comprehensive resource that enhances the generalisability of computational models across diverse populations.
 This integration can facilitate the development of more robust diagnostic tools that are effective in varied clinical settings, ultimately contributing to a more unified and global approach to cancer diagnosis and treatment.
 Additionally, leveraging SurGen alongside other datasets can support large-scale studies, enabling researchers to validate findings across different cohorts and improve the reliability of predictive models.
 Such efforts can drive advancements in personalised medicine, ensuring that computational pathology solutions are both accurate and universally applicable.

+The SurGen dataset has already been adopted in an independent large‑scale benchmark by \citep{vaidya2025molecular}.
+In that study a survival prediction pipeline was trained and evaluated across seven public cohorts that span multiple tumour types.
+The resulting top CoXNet~\citep{polsterl2020scikit} and Supervised C‑indices are reproduced in Table~\ref{tab:survival-comparison}.
+SurGen ranks in the upper half of all cohorts and outperforms several CPTAC datasets of comparable size, thereby providing external evidence of its prognostic signal.

 Ultimately, the SurGen dataset has the potential to accelerate innovations in cancer diagnostics, enhance treatment personalisation, and contribute to reducing the global burden of colorectal cancer.